sindresorhus/guides/run-node-server-alongside-apache.md

 node /path/to/your/app.js
 ```

-However, if you're connected remotely via ssh, when you log out your `node` process is going to be killed.
+However, if you're connected remotely via ssh, when you log out your `node` process it's going to be killed.
 So we need to make sure the process is run as a daemon process:

 ```
 node /path/to/your/app.js >/dev/null 2>&1 &
 ```

 I'll admit I stumbled upon that command somewhere in Stack Overflow.
 I can't say it's the most correct way to do it, but it's essentially running the node process silently, outputting no errors, and pushing it to a background task.
-If we choose to logout a this point it should continue to run as long as there aren't any errors.
+If we choose to logout at this point it should continue to run as long as there aren't any errors.
 I would recommend running [Remy Sharp's nodemon](https://github.com/remy/nodemon), but that's your call.

 If you've gotten this to work you're more than likely going to want to do it many more times.
 I [created a gist](https://gist.github.com/adamcbrewer/6060840) just to refer to when I need to set up a new domain virtualhost and run a new background task.